 Databases, online journals, e-books and electronic reference sources, such as the Oxford English Dictionary and Oxford Reference Online, can be accessed from any computer on the Hill.

 For off-campus access, users need to log in to use electronic resources.
 If you have a Saint Meinrad email account, you can use your email login as your library login.
-This is the same login you use for Moodle.
+This is the same login you use for the Learning Management System (Moodle).
 If you do not have a Saint Meinrad email account, you will need to set up a special library login using your library account number as your username.
 Here are instructions: Setting up your password in WorldCat.
 The library can supply users with their account numbers by phone at (800) 987-7311 or (812) 357-6401, or by email.

 If Archabbey Library does not have a book or article, it will borrow it from another library at the user's request.
 In most cases, there is no charge for this service.
 To request something through Interlibrary Loan, send a request with our online form or drop off a request at the Circulation Desk.